 First up is what they do to your diet, even mentally.
 Sugar substitutes in sugar-free foods are an easy way to consume more food just because they’re sugar-free.
 If you’re more relaxed about what you’re eating and eat more sweetened sugar-free snacks, for example, that’s one of the easiest ways to make you crave more sugar due to being used to sweeter foods.
 That’s just asking for more and more calories, even without the white stuff!

 On top of that, they lure you into a false sense of security too.
 As soon as we see sugar-free, many of us think we’re in the clear.
 In reality, there’s way more to food than just sugar, and that’s never just a green light to eat junk!

 All of these little things add up to make a big difference, and although your sugar content decreases from what it was sugar-free, it can actually impact the rest of your diet too.

 On a much more direct level, many things that are low in sugar or sugar-free often have another big taste changer.
-Instead of making the products that you consume sweeter using additives, sometimes they just make them taste more enjoyable by a sly addition of fats.
-Worse still; a lot of the time it’s not even sly (we’re looking at you keto).
+Instead of making the products that you consume sweeter using additives, sometimes they just make them taste more enjoyable with a sly addition of fats.
+Worse still, a lot of the time, it’s not even sly (we’re looking at you, keto).

 Adding more fat is an easy way to get a naturally “nicer” taste again.
 The problem is that it poses the same issues that we saw from using artificial sweeteners.
 In the long run, that can easily have a serious impact on your health.
 What’s different about fats is that, again, unlike sweeteners, these are still pretty high in calories.
 Usually, the fats that are in there are classed as bad fats (here’s the difference).